Relations

 join cust=customers ( ==customer_id )

-In the example above, the alias inv
+In the example above, the alias inv represents the invoices relation and

-relation.
+cust represents the customers relation.
 It then becomes possible to refer to

-and cust.last_name
+inv.billing_city and cust.last_name unambiguously.

 Summary